Azure/azure-sdk-for-js/sdk/openai/openai/README.md

-# Azure OpenAI client library for JavaScript
+# Deprecated.
+Azure OpenAI client library for JavaScript

 **Deprecation notice ⚠️**: The Azure OpenAI client library for JavaScript beta will be retired on January 14th, 2025.
 Please migrate to the stable OpenAI SDK for JavaScript using the [migration guide](https://aka.ms/azjssdk_migration) before that date.